equalitie/Caislean/doc/security.md

 ### DKIM private key

-[DKIM](https://en.wikipedia.org/wiki/DKIM) e-mail certification is used to certify that a message was legitimately sent from a given domain.
+[DKIM](https://en.wikipedia.org/wiki/DKIM) is used to certify that an e-mail was legitimately sent from a given domain.
 It relies on adding a header to every sent e-mail, containing a cryptographic signature based on a private key.
 The corresponding public key is available as a specific DNS entry for the given domain, and is read by the receiving server to check the signature.

 Similarly to the TLS keys, it is asked to the administrator to generate the DKIM key pair on the local system.
 The documentation for the role `virtualmail`